quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part37_15.2_Preparing.md

 :p How are transitional noisy images visualized using the `DDIMScheduler`?
 ??x
 Transitional noisy images are visualized by generating a sequence of noisy images at different time steps and then concatenating them with the original clean images.
-The `DDIMScheduler.add_noise()` method is used to produce these noisy images, which are progressively more distorted as \( t \) increases.
+The `DDIMScheduler.add_noise()` method is used to produce these noisy images, which are progressively more distorted as $t$ increases.

 :p What code snippet is used to generate and display transitional noisy images?
 ??x